WOVNio/wovnrb/README.md

 ### 2.1. project_token

-Set your WOVN.io Account's user token.
+Set your WOVN.io Account's Project token.
 This parameter is required.

 ### 2.2. url_pattern